 Lack of future

-Another large topic is the future, or better, the lack of it; something the writer must have known personally, as he served in the Merchant Marines during World War II.
+Another large topic is the future, or better, the lack of it, something the writer must have known personally, as he served in the Merchant Marines during World War II.

-Other books focus on World War II, but from a more historical perspective, are In Our Time and A Farewell to Arms by Ernest Hemingway, The Enormous Room, by E.E.
+Other books that focus on World War II, but from a more historical perspective, are In Our Time and A Farewell to Arms by Ernest Hemingway, The Enormous Room, by E.E.
 Cummings, and Three Soldiers by John Dos Passos.